My Top Tip for Baking Fresh Milled Flour Breads

-**This post contains affiliate links.
-I receive a small commission on sales at no cost to you**
+This post contains affiliate links.
+I may make a small commission on sales at no extra cost to you.
+As an Amazon Associate, I make commissions on qualifying purchases

 I was kind of taken aback by the results and decided to back track and see if I could rectify this problem.